Darrington, Washington: Government and politics

 Darrington is an incorporated town that operates under a mayor–council form of government.
 It is one of two towns within Snohomish County, the other being Index, the only incorporated place in the county with a smaller population than Darrington.
 The five town council members regularly meet twice per month and are elected to four-year terms alongside the mayor.
 The current mayor, Dan Rankin, a sawmill owner and former councilmember, was elected in 2011; he has twice been re-elected.

 The town government handles and manages public safety, public works, administration, and parks and recreation.
 It also operates a public cemetery, the municipal airport, and contracts for utility services.
 The mayor and town council appoint a clerk treasurer and the heads of various government departments.

 As of 2016, the town government employs seven people and has an annual budget of $3 million.
 The town has an independent fire department with two stations, but contracts with the Snohomish County Sheriff for policing and emergency services.
 The town also has a public library branch operated by the Sno-Isle Libraries system and located in the town hall complex, which was built in 1990 and expanded in 2008.
 The town lacks home delivery of mail, requiring residents to use the local post office.

 At the federal level, Darrington is part of the 8th congressional district, which encompasses the eastern portions of the Snohomish, King, and Pierce counties as well as the entirety of Chelan and Kittitas counties.
 The town was part of the 1st congressional district until 2022.
 At the state level, Darrington shares the 39th legislative district with Lake Stevens, Granite Falls, and eastern Skagit County.
-The city lies in the Snohomish County Council's 1st district, which includes most of the county north of Everett and Lake Stevens.
+The town lies in the Snohomish County Council's 1st district, which includes most of the county north of Everett and Lake Stevens.

 While Snohomish County as a whole favors the Democratic Party in elections, Darrington has generally supported Republican candidates.
 During the 2016 U.S. presidential election, Darrington had the highest percentage of votes in Snohomish County for Republican Donald Trump, at 61 percent compared to 33 percent for Democrat Hillary Clinton, who carried the county.
 Similarly, in the same year's gubernatorial election, 59 percent of Darrington voters preferred Republican Bill Bryant over incumbent Democrat Jay Inslee, who was re-elected.
 Some Democrats have succeeded in Darrington, however.
 In the 2012 presidential election, Barack Obama won the town with 52 percent of the vote.